A Systematic Literature Review on Detecting Software Vulnerabilities with Large Language Models: Vulnerability Detection with LLMs

-LLMs are adapted to the vulnerability detection task through various state-of-the-art techniques, which differ in how they modify the model's parameters.
-The primary adaptation techniques are \textit{prompt engineering}, \textit{fine-tuning}, and \textit{pre-training}.
-Each strategy reflects different trade-offs between computational cost, model adaptation, and task-specific performance.
-In the following, we discuss the adaptation techniques as observed in the surveyed studies in detail.
+Beyond using LLMs as static feature extractors, recent work increasingly focuses on adapting LLMs to the vulnerability detection task through various state-of-the-art techniques, which differ in how they modify the model's parameters.
+The primary adaptation techniques are \textit{pre-training}, \textit{fine-tuning}, and \textit{prompt engineering}.
+Each technique reflects different trade-offs between computational cost, model adaptation, and task-specific performance.
+In the following, we discuss these adaptation techniques as observed in the surveyed studies.